Penny Severns: Death and legacy

-Severns is the namesake of the Illinois Secretary of State's Summer Family Literacy program and the Penny Severns Breast and Cervical Cancer Research Fund.
+The Illinois Secretary of State's Summer Family Literacy program and the Penny Severns Breast and Cervical Cancer Research Fund are named in her honor.
 The portion of Interstate 72 between Springfield and Decatur is named in her honor.
 Her alma mater, Southern Illinois University, established four scholarships in her honor funded through a combination of state and private funding.
 Three of the scholarships went to students to cover one year of costs while a fourth scholarship was awarded to a Macon County resident.

-At the time of her death, Severns was in a relationship with journalist Terry Mutchler; however, due to the stigma against same-sex relationships at the time, they kept the relationship secret.
+At the time of her death, Severns was in a relationship with journalist Terry Mutchler; however, they kept the relationship secret.
 Mutchler was later the executive director of the Pennsylvania Office of Open Records.
 In November 2014 a book Mutchler wrote about her relationship with Severns, titled Under This Beautiful Dome, was published.